 3. After identifying what you’re called to (at least for now), ask the Lord to show you some skill sets and areas of knowledge that you need to develop.

-Your spiritual father needs to teach, mentor, and equip you.
-He needs to impart knowledge to you that you don’t already have.
-(If you already know everything he has to offer, you wouldn’t need him!)
+The purpose of a spiritual father or mother is to teach, mentor, train, and equip you.
+He or she needs to be able to impart knowledge to you that you don’t already have.
+(If you already know everything s/he has to offer, you wouldn’t need them!)